 He first contemplated becoming a driver with Uber, the car service-on-demand app, with his Honda Civic in his downtime.
 However, he was already working 50-60 hour work weeks and felt it would be too exhausting to add more hours of work.

-Then Josh heard about Turo, a car rental marketplace where car owners can rent out their cars to travelers and earn as much as $1,000 per month.
+Then Stine heard about Turo, a car rental marketplace where car owners can rent out their cars to travelers and earn as much as $1,000 per month.
 The flexibility of the Turo platform allows clients to use it to meet their own needs—whether it’s generating enough income for all living expenses, making contributions to a family’s financial goals, or financing their dream cars.
 Josh decided to try it.

 Turo is part of the growing group of services, such as Airbnb, aimed at helping people create additional income on their own.

-“I got my first rental within a week [of listing my car],” Josh said.
+“I got my first rental within a week [of listing my car],” Stine said.
 “I’m very fortunate.
 Since a lot of people in Arlington [VA] don’t have cars, and I’m located right on a metro line, my car was in high demand.”

 As his business evolved, he started racking up the dollars.
 “I got to the point where I was actually generating profit,” he says.
 Not only could he pay for the car itself, but he could also pay for his insurance and allocate some of his extra income toward his student loans.